mrRobot62/esp-udp-logging/README.md

 Depending on your system, you maybe need `ncat` instead of `nc`, but the idea is the same: open a UDP listener on the port from `platformio.ini`.

-## Why this repo exists

-Sometimes you don't want to point somebody to a full production project only to explain one small topic.

-This repo is meant as a small reference project you can share when somebody asks:

-- "How do you do structured logging on an ESP32?"
-- "How do you mirror serial logs to UDP?"
-- "Do you have a minimal WiFi logging example?"
-- "Do you have a small CSV logging example for udp-viewer?"

-That was the whole point here.

 ## Notes

 - This project is not trying to be a full reusable library package.
 - It is a small example first.
 - The code is kept close to the original project style, so moving between demo and real project is easy.
 - The WiFi connect is blocking for a short time during startup.
 For a demo, that is okay.
-- If WiFi is not available, the example continues and serial logging still works.

 ## Related files